Information about Pravastatin

-Pravastatin blocks an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
-As a result, it lowers the level of cholesterol in the body.
+Pravastatin is a lipid-lowering medication (statin).
+It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
+It thus lowers "bad" cholesterol (LDL), triglycerides and raises "good" cholesterol (HDL).

 - ₹102 to ₹165Sun Pharmaceutical Industries Ltd2 variant(s)

 - You have been prescribed Pravastatin for the treatment of high cholesterol.

 - It decreases the risk of heart disease and helps prevent strokes and heart attacks.

 - It should be taken in addition to regular exercise and low-fat diet to lower levels of fat in the blood.

 - It should be taken in the evening after dinner and before sleeping.

 - In general, Pravastatin is safe.
 However, some people may develop digestive problems like diarrhoea, gas.
 If any of these happen to you, take it with food.